Lighthouses of Ecuador: Galápagos

 - * Punta Lido (Playa Carola)

 - Date unknown.
 Active; focal plane 13 m (43 ft); one long (1.5 s) white flash every 10 s.
 7 m (23 ft) round cylindrical concrete tower with gallery, painted red with one white horizontal band.
-Paul Rollins has a closeup photo, and Google has a satellite view.
+Paul Rollins has a closeup photo, and Google has a satellite view and a "street" view from the nearby beach.
 Located on a promontory at the northern entrance to the bay of Puerto Barquerizo Moreno, the principal settlement on the island.
 Accessible by a short hike from the town.
 Site open, tower closed.
 ARLHS GAL-011; Admiralty G3101; NGA 0328.

 Suarez (Española) (2)